-4However, (9) can be uttered in a situation where John is only 3 ft. tall.
-In this situation, it will be a case of rhetorical exclamative i.e., unlike a standard exclamative where the asserted proposition is true, in a rhetorical one it would be false (Patricia 2011).
+4In this context the use of (9) can be a case of rhetorical exclamative i.e., unlike a standard exclamative where the asserted proposition is true, in a rhetorical one it would be false (Patricia, 2011).

-5Chernilovskaya's analysis can be extended to capture absolute gradable adjectives (like dry in How dry the cake was!
-(Kennedy 2007)) by reinterpreting them as a relative adjective.
+5Chernilovskaya's analysis can be extended to capture absolute gradable adjectives (like dry in 'How dry the cake was!'
+(Kennedy, 2007)) by reinterpreting them as a relative adjective.

-6All clause types are associated with two forces viz. sentential force and illocutionary force.
-The former represents a sentence's form in a conversation (Chierchia and McConnell-Ginet 1990), whereas the latter represents the intention of a speaker in an utterance (Searle 1969).
-In the case of exclamatives, the sentential force is widening, however, any clause can have exclamation as its illocutionary force.
+$^{^{6}}$ All clause types are associated with two forces viz. sentential force and illocutionary force.
+The former represents a sentence's form in a conversation (Chierchia and McConnell-Ginet, 1990), whereas the latter represents the intention of a speaker in an utterance (Searle, 1969).
+In the case of exclamatives, the sentential force is widening,